 How to Make a Mint Julep, According to the Former Official Mixologist of the Kentucky Derby

 By the late 1930s, the cocktail was declared the official drink of the Kentucky Derby and started being served in souvenir julep cups.
-Experts say that the julep cup was first used as a horse racing trophy back in 1816, reflective of the drink’s historic association with racing.
-Today, nearly 120,000 mint juleps are sold at the racetrack for the Kentucky Derby (that takes about 10,000 bottles of bourbon and 1,000 pounds of fresh mint!).
+Experts say that the julep cup was first used as a horse racing trophy back in 1816, reflective of the drink’s historic association with the sport.
+Today, nearly 120,000 mint juleps are sold at the racetrack for the Kentucky Derby (that requires about 10,000 bottles of bourbon and 1,000 pounds of fresh mint!).

-A few key factors can take a mint julep from basic to “keep ’em coming, please.”
+A few key factors can take a mint julep from basic to “another round, please.”
 Keep these expert tips in mind when you’re making one at home:

 - Use quality bourbon.
 It’s the only liquid ingredient, so go with a brand you’ll actually enjoy sipping.
 We’re fans of Bulleit Bourbon and Woodford Reserve.
-(P.S.: Using a higher-proof bourbon will keep the ice from melting as quickly.)
+(Using a higher-proof bourbon will also keep the ice from melting as quickly.)

 - Be careful with the fresh mint.
 “When you muddle your mint leaves, gently press and turn the muddler—don’t shred your mint,” advises Joly.
 “You only want to release the sweet oils from the leaves.”